nautobot/nautobot-app-ssot/docs/user/integrations/dna_center.md

 ![DNAC ExternalIntegration](../../images/dnac_external_integration_adv.png)

 The final step before running the Job is to create a Controller that references the ExternalIntegration that you just created.
 You can attach a `Managed Device Group` to the Controller for all imported Devices to be placed in.
-If you don't create one, one will be created automatically and associated to the specified Controller with the name of `<Controller name> Managed Devices`.
+If you don't create a Managed Device Group, one will be created automatically and associated to the specified Controller with the name of `<Controller name> Managed Devices`.

 ![DNAC Controller](../../images/dnac_controller.png)